Bachelor of Science in Communication Design

-Graphic communication design is intended to inform, entertain, or persuade a specific audience.
+Communication Design at the University of Cincinnati College of Design, Architecture, Art and Planning is intended to inform, entertain, or persuade a specific audience.
 Frequently, the designer is called upon to create an entire system of information that may include printed items (advertisements, logos, pamphlets) and/or electronic media (to be viewed via a computer, mobile device, film, etc.).
-Graphic communication designers give concrete vision to information, ideas, and feelings by utilizing typography, color, images, layout, animation, editing, and digital interfaces.
+Communication designers give concrete vision to information, ideas, and feelings by utilizing typography, color, images, layout, animation, editing, and digital interfaces.

 In today’s visual communication field, designers must be able to work expertly and simultaneously in all relevant media.
-In the third year, DAAP Graphic Communication Design students choose to focus in one of three areas:
+In their third year, DAAP Communication Design students choose to focus in one of three areas:

-- Print-based design: logos, branding, environmental marketing, wayfinding and signage, packaging, layout for publications
+- Graphic design: logos, branding, environmental marketing, wayfinding and signage, packaging, layout for publications

 - Interaction design: applications for smart phones and tablets, websites, online training systems, interactive games

-- Time-based design: editing of film and/or video, animation for television, games, movies, or websites
+- Motion design: editing of film and/or video, animation for television, games, movies, or websites

-Graphic Communication Design can take a wide variety of forms, as you can see from the student work showcase in the links below:
+Communication design can take a wide variety of forms, as you can see from the student work showcase in the links below:

 - Interaction design by Amanda Appiarius